Breaking Down on the Loneliest Road in America

 It was dark as I rolled over the Sierra Nevadas towards Reno, jousting with traffic and trying to grow comfortable with just two mirrors.
 That’s when the throttle died.

 See, these trucks have this thing where the throttle position sensor gets tired.
 And when it takes a nap, you’ve got no damn throttle at all.
 Embarrassing in the middle of a Target parking lot; awful close to deadly when you’re trying to pass a school bus on a dark and crooked stretch of icy four-lane in the California mountains.
 The check engine light illuminated.
 I downshifted and gave the pedal a good kick in the ass.
 The engine woke up again, the tach doing an accurate interpretation of my heart rate.
 Put that on the list, I guess.

 I rolled past the electric glow of Reno, the casinos flashing their lights at no one and everyone.
 I dropped off the interstate at Fernley.
-Fueled the truck and tried to catch my breath.
+Fueled the truck and tried to catch my breath or in a catch basin.
 It was getting late, and smart money was on finding a place to park the truck for the night.
 There were options.
 Truck stop casino, Wal-Mart parking lot.
 But I wasn’t spending my first night on tarmac.